zotonic/zotonic/doc/ref/modules/mod_ssl.rst

 Dependencies
 ------------

-When mod_ssl needs to generate or convert key and/or certificates it needs ``openssl``.
+When mod_ssl needs to generate or convert key and/or certificates it needs :program:`openssl`.
 This program must be installed in the normal search path of the running Zotonic.